cinemascience/website/docs/source/tutorial_other.rst

 Converting Spec A to Spec D databases
 -------------------------------------

 It is necessary at times to convert a Spec A to a Spec D Cinema database (CDB).
-As of this writing, ParaView v5.6 exports Spec A CDBs (this will be updated to a Spec D export wizard in ParaView v5.7).
-Or you may have an older CDB that needs to be updated.
+Spec A CDBs are available from ParaView v5.6 and earlier, from VisIt, from Ascent or you may have an older CDB that needs to be updated.

 The cinema_lib library can be used to upgrade a Spec A CDB.
 Follow the instructions for downloading and installing from the `cinema_lib`_ Github page or see :ref:`label_cinema_lib`.
 Included in that download is a **upgrade_cinema_database** script: